 |1 C organic roasted buckwheat groats||1-2 tbsp coconut oil, optional|

 Turn oven to 450 degrees.
-Put Eberly’s thighs (so superior in flavor I use nothing else) in a pie plate or little shallow roasting dish.
+Put chicken thighs in a pie plate or little shallow roasting dish.
 Sprinkle liberally with Spike.
-Spike is a Gayelord Hauser seasoning I grew up with, which has seen a renaissance since Oprah Winfrey’s cook, Rosie, discovered it some years back.
+Spike is a Gayelord Hauser-brand seasoning I grew up with, which has seen a renaissance since Oprah Winfrey’s cook, Rosie, discovered it some years back.
 Pop chicken into oven and roast 20-25 minutes, or until skin is brown and crispy.